ruuda/blog/posts/pris.md

 ---

 It is my opinion that great slides are designed.
-Applying a nice template to a dull set of bullet points has never been easier than today.
+Applying a fancy template to a dull set of bullet points has never been easier than today.
 And good slides need not be beautiful.
 But great slides -- great slides are *designed*.
 As a programmer with a secret love for typography,